GoatIsConfused/PayrollSystem/README.md

 In the event that the program cannot read the settings file because of given permissions or lack of existance the program can still function.
 Backup values for the rates are hard-coded in and you can still edit these values and create a new file in the settings option.

 Format for save files:
-name MON TUE WED THU FRI SAT SUN pay name MON TUE WED THU FRI SAT SUN pay
+name MON TUE WED THU FRI SAT SUN pay \n name MON TUE WED THU FRI SAT SUN pay \n
 ...
 name MON TUE WED THU FRI SAT SUN pay